comboy/komoku.ruby/README.md

 ### String

 Custom string.
-A bit to much describe my use case.
-But basically you can assign any custom string.
+A bit too much to describe my use case, but basically you can assign any custom string.

-* so you can disable compacting and just use it as a log (better yet let's compact keeping in mind that it is a logfile)
+* so you can disable compacting and just use it as a log (better yet let's compact it, keeping in mind that it is a logfile)
 * or you can be only assigning to it some set of strings representing state of something (stats then are boolean-alike but with more values)

 HA: log, what's the alarm state (armed, disabled, waiting), what room I'm in